Pine mouth mystery solvedCause of pine nuts bitter aftertaste revealed

 A bitter taste

 Pine mouth is a bitter, metallic aftertaste caused by the consumption of pine nuts.
 In some cases it can lead to nausea and stomach problems.

 We first heard about pine mouth through one of our members, but after our news story in August’s Which?
 Magazine we received hundreds of letters and emails from sufferers.

-Go here to try a Which? trial.
+Go here to try a Which? trial for only £1.
 You'll receive instant access to reviews and advice that will save you time and money.

 Member's like Adrian Hood, who told us about their bad experiences, also noted a lack of response from both the Food Standards Agency (FSA) and the supermarkets when they raised their concerns.

 The power of complaint